Wills, Estate Planning & Litigation Attorneys

 - Inheritance and Estate Tax Planning

-When planning out your will and estate, it is important to also plan on inheritance tax and estate tax.
+It is important to also plan on estate tax.
 Failure to consider these taxes may result in seeing less of your legacy going to your loved ones.
-Heirs to your will may be left with the responsibility of paying sizable taxes on their inheritance.
-An experienced estate planning lawyer from Carter DeYoung will walk you through all of the options of your will and help you to determine the best way to manage the inheritance.
+Beneficiaries of your estate may be left with the responsibility of paying sizable taxes on their inheritance.
+An experienced estate planning lawyer from Carter DeYoung will walk you through all of the options of your will and help you to determine the best way to manage your estate.

 - Gift Tax Planning

-Whether you’ve helped a family member in purchasing a house, paid someone’s college tuition or simply given a monetary gift, you may need to pay tax on these gifts.
-Factors like annual exclusions and the lifetime federal exemption may keep you from needing to pay tax on these gifts.
+Whether you’ve helped a family member in purchasing a house or simply given a monetary gift, there may be a tax implication.
+Factors like annual exclusions and the lifetime federal exemption may keep you from this tax liability.
 Speak with one of our estate tax planning attorneys to be sure to manage your gifts.

 - Revocable Living Trusts

-If you would like to avoid the process of probate in your estate planning, then you can use a revocable living trust to determine who will get your property when you die.
+If you would like to avoid the process of probate in your estate, you can use a revocable living trust to better manage during life as well as determine who will get your property when you die.
 Property left through a living trust can pass to beneficiaries without probate.
 You can change a revocable living trust as your situation changes throughout your life.
 Work with one of our experienced estate planning attorneys to set up and manage your revocable living trust and make changes whenever necessary.

 - Irrevocable Trusts (including Irrevocable Life Insurance Trusts)

-With an irrevocable trust, terms cannot be modified, amended or terminated without the permission of the grantor’s named beneficiary or beneficiaries.
-Though a helpful tool in estate planning, irrevocable trusts are a permanent decision made on your assets and should not be entered into without extensive counsel from one of our experienced estate planning attorneys.
+With an irrevocable trust, terms cannot be modified, amended or terminated.
+Though a helpful tool in estate planning, irrevocable trusts are a permanent decision and should not be entered into without extensive counsel from one of our experienced estate planning attorneys.

 - Special and/or Supplemental Needs Trusts